 The Risk of Misguided Empathy

 Can only good things come from empathy?
 Maybe not!!
 But it’s certainly worth discussing.
-Empathy makes up a major part of our interaction with others and it is what enables us to create better relationships, so let’s first look at what empathy is and why it’s important.
+Empathy makes up a major part of our interaction with others and it is what enables us to create better relationships both personally and professionally, so let’s first look at what empathy is and why it’s important.

 According to American Professor, Brené Brown, “It’s simply listening, holding space, withholding judgment, emotionally connecting, and communicating that incredibly healing message of, you’re not alone.”
 A more formal definition is from the Cambridge Dictionary, “the ability to share someone else’s feelings or experiences by imagining what it would be like to be in that person’s situation.”
 So empathy allows us to not only understand what someone is saying and how they may be feeling, it also helps us to feel with them so that our desire to help them is strong.